 Superb work - achieving above expectations

 Showing a huge improvement e.g. in work, behaviour etc.

 Succeeding in something that they haven't done before

 Going above and beyond

 Representing the school at an event

 Paying attention to the class teacher

 Showing good manners

 Helping others

 Excellent homework

-Trying hard
+Trying hard and putting in great effort

-Sanctions - Examples of behaviours that may require a sanction
+Examples of behaviours that may require a sanction